Frequently Asked Questions

 - Do you use OpenStreetMap data?

 Many competitors just host OpenStreetMap data.
-We have chosen to use our own data sources and custom geocoding solution, so we can focus more on optimal typo correction and large error reduction.
-In addition to that, it means our terms and conditions can remain as open as possible.
+We have chosen to use our own data sources augmented by OpenStreetMap data where our other sources were lacking and have built a custom geocoding solution on top of that.
+This allows us to focus more on optimal typo correction and large error reduction.

 - What is ZIP+4?